 Day 1: Bruges.
-Depart at c.
-11.00am from London St Pancras by Eurostar for Lille, and from there drive to Bruges.
+Depart late morning from London St Pancras by Eurostar for Lille, and from there drive to Bruges.
 With its canals, melancholic hues and highly picturesque streetscape, Bruges is one of the loveliest cities in northern Europe.
 A major manufacturing and trading city in the Middle Ages, decline had already set in before the end of the 15th century.
 Three nights here.

 Day 2: Bruges.
-Introductory walk.
-See the market place with its soaring belfry, Gothic town hall and Basilica of the Holy Blood.
-St Salvator's Cathedral contains a triptych by Dirk Bouts.
+Introductory walk; see the market place with its soaring belfry, Gothic town hall and Basilica of the Holy Blood.
+The medieval Hospital of St John is now a museum devoted to Hans Memling and contains many of his best paintings.

 Day 3: Bruges.
-The Groeninge Museum has an excellent collection by Flemish masters including Jan van Eyck and the Church of Our Lady is home to Michelangelo's marvellous marble Madonna and Child.
-Free afternoon.
+The Groeningemuseum has an excellent collection by Flemish masters including Jan van Eyck.
+Our visit to the Church of Our Lady - home to Michelangelo's marvellous marble Madonna and Child - is followed by a free afternoon for independent exploration.